Another CPH Fashion Week

 The release date is 30 September, and the theme of this issue is ‘home’.

 Summer holidays call for a summer hat.

 The beat poet Claus Høxbroe treats us to one of his masterly improvisations.

 I have made elderflower fritters – sweet, rich and sinful for anyone minding their calories and...

 Recently, Samra Kudsk of Kudsk PR called and invited me to lunch.

-I will set Stockholm’s longest table with room for all the 37 members of the gallery Blås & Knåda
+I set Stockholm’s longest table with room for all members of the gallery Blås & Knåda